Ronkonkoma Veterans Disability Attorney Answers Frequently Asked Questions (FAQs) About Veteran Benefits

 There are multiple phases of appeal within the VA system if your claim for benefits is denied.
 You can have your initial application reviewed again, you can go to court and have a hearing, and you can have the Board of Veterans’ Appeals review your case.
 You can also go to federal court.

 This means that when your benefits are denied, you have multiple opportunities to try to convince someone at the VA or within the federal court system to change the initial decision and ensure you can get the money that you need to support yourself and your loved ones.

-A veterans disability attorney can provide help throughout the entire process of applying for veteran’s disability benefits.
-An attorney can:
+A veterans disability attorney in Ronkonkoma can provide help throughout the entire process of applying for disability benefits.
+A knowledgeable lawyer can: